May 7, 2026

 July 24, 2025

-Workers’ Compensation Insurance for Michigan Condo Associations and HOAs: Legal Requirements & Risk Management Many Michigan condominium associations and HOAs understand the value of general liability or directors and officers insurance.
+Many Michigan condominium associations and HOAs understand the value of general liability or directors and officers insurance.
 However, another type of coverage, workers’ compensation insurance, is less well-known but can be extremely valuable.
-Whether your community association has staff, hires vendors, or relies on volunteers, it’s…
+Whether your community association has staff, hires vendors, or relies on volunteers, it’s crucial to know when workers’ compensation insurance is legally required in Michigan and when…

 Read More →